yasaminashoori/JavaScript-Course/README.md

 - Dynamic objects with bracket notation.

-- List data: Arrays, the order of values have matter. the adderess of each one called indx. array type: object.
+- List data: Arrays, the order of values have mattered. the address of each one is called index. array type: object.

-- Array size isn't fixed and they're dynamic to add index.
+- Array size isn't fixed and they're dynamic to add an index.

 - Operators exist in maths too. first kind of them are Arithmetic operators: 1.+ 2.- 3.* 4./

 - console.log("4" + 3); concat and both types are string in + both converts to string.

-- we called a number inside a string: Numeric String like "4".
+- we called a number inside a string: A numeric String like "4".

-- In -,/,* the numeric string converts to number and boolean to number (null=0, true=1, false=0).
+- In -,/,* the numeric string converts to a number and the boolean to a number (null=0, true=1, false=0).

-- NAN: is an error that says not a number, it means we can't do substraction of a "4" with "yas" and also We can't MUltiply a number in a string: "4" * "yas".
+- NAN: is an error that says not a number, it means we can't do subtraction of a "4" with "yas" and also We can't MUltiply a number in a string: "4" * "yas".

-- and "4" and "3" we can do the opeartions and they convert to number.
+- and "4" and "3" we can do the operations and they convert to numbers.

-- We can seperate the long numbers with _ sign. like: 300_000.
+- We can separate the long numbers with _ sign. like: 300_000.

-- The result of Comparisons are boolean.
+- The result of Comparisons is boolean.

-- Equality: 1.Strict (type, value) ===  2.Loose (value) ==
+- Equality: 1.
+Strict (type, value) ===  2.Loose (value) ==

 - NOTE: use from strict type as much as you can cause it is more secure.